Why won't EU forces fight together, von der Leyen asks?

 The European Commission has called for EU "political will" to send joint forces into combat in a "hyper-competitive" world.

-EU countries have recently redoubled interest in using joint "battlegroups" after the US made them look impotent in the Afghanistan crisis.
+EU countries have recently redoubled interest in using joint "battlegroups" after the US made Europe look impotent in the Afghanistan crisis.

 Join EUobserver today